StarlingUAS/fenswood_volcano_template/tutorial/perception.md

 ## Exercises

-Run `git checkout main` first.

 1. Add a ROS timer to the image processor node and use it to log the latest received image every half second, rather than every image received.

 2. Send a basic message, maybe just a [string](https://docs.ros.org/en/api/std_msgs/html/msg/String.html) with some image information, from the image processor to the controller.
 Log the message on both sides so you can be sure it got through.

-2. Do some basic image processing on the received image and _re-publish it_ to a new ROS topic.
+3. Do some basic image processing on the received image and _re-publish it_ to a new ROS topic.
 [This tutorial](https://docs.opencv.org/4.x/d3/df2/tutorial_py_basic_ops.html) gives some basics like changing a few pixels around or drawing abox round a region.
 [This tutorial](https://automaticaddison.com/getting-started-with-opencv-in-ros-2-foxy-fitzroy-python/#Create_the_Image_Publisher_Node_Python) shows the syntax for converting an image back from OpenCV to ROS and publishing it.

 [Back to tutorial contents](README.md#contents)